 - You and your roommate do not have to be or become best friends.
 Sometimes your friends are not the best roommates.
 Respect and civility should be your goals.

-- Review the Residents' rights and responsibilities on page 18 of the Residence Hall Handbook.
+- Review the Residents' rights and responsibilities in the Residence Hall Handbook.

 - Know that every co-living situation requires flexibility and compromise from each party.
 These are skills you will use in the future in other co-living situations.

 - Reflect on your values around alcohol, drugs, guests, etc in your living space.
 Be sure to communicate these values to your roommate(s).
 They wont know if you don't tell them.